Skip to Main Content

 Both hives and angioedema are usually caused by an allergic reaction to either a food or medication.
 Things like pollen or insect stings can also cause angioedema.
 In rare cases, it may be a sign of an underlying condition, such as leukemia or Hodgkin's disease.
 There are two basic types of angioedema:

 Angioedema can take anywhere from minutes to hours to develop.
 It may affect just one side of the body.
 In most cases, angioedema is mild.
 Severe angioedema can cause the throat or tongue to swell, cutting off the airway, and it can be life threatening.

 Sometimes the cause is unknown.
 Angioedema may be caused by allergies to foods, dyes, or pollen, or certain medications.
 Foods that often cause allergies include:

 Who's Most At Risk?

-These factors increase the risk for angioedema:
+Factors that increase the risk for angioedema include:

 What to Expect at Your Provider's Office